Bedrocan at the Australian United in Compassion Medicinal Cannabis Symposium

 The Australian federal law changed in 2016, permitting the prescribing of pharmaceutical-quality medicinal cannabis.
 Quickly, State legislators – Australian states set their own laws – quickly followed suit.

 Currently, most medicinal cannabis products in Australia are unregistered, meaning prescriptions require a rapid online application (i.e. 24–48 hours) under a Special Access Scheme (SAS) and medicines must be dispensed by a pharmacy.
-In 2017, around 450 patients accessed medicinal cannabis.
-That number soared toward 70,000 prescribing approvals by the end of 2020.
+Data from the Therapeutic Goods Administration reveals that in 2017, 248 applications were approved for medicinal cannabis products.
+That number soared toward 123,131 approved applications by the end of 2021.

-Prescribing occurred among more than 1,400 doctors, with most prescribing in General Practice (Family Medicine).
-The prescriptions are mainly for chronic non-cancer pain, anxiety, cancer-related symptoms, epilepsy and other neurological disorders.
+Prescribing occurred among more than 2,700 doctors, with most prescribing in General Practice (Family Medicine).
+The prescriptions are mainly for chronic non-cancer pain, anxiety, cancer-related symptoms, epilepsy, sleep disorder and other neurological disorders.

 Dried cannabis flower and whole extracts

 The UIC’s primary mission is advocating for ‘patient access to full-spectrum herbal medicinal cannabis extracts and dried herb cannabis’.
-There are currently 100 different cannabis products available on prescription.
+There are currently over 200 different cannabis products available on prescription.
 Most are full-spectrum oral preparations (oils) containing THC or CBD, or the dried cannabis flower.
-Currently, around 30% of SAS applications are for herbal products for pulmonary administion (inhalation).
+Last year, around 26% of SAS applications were for herbal dried products for pulmonary administion (inhalation).

 Bedrocan Australia attends UIC